-This paper examines empirically the information content of an implied probability distribution by using the data employed in Nakamura and Shiratsuka (1999).
+This paper examines empirically the information content of an implied probability distribution by using the data employed in our previous study, Nakamura and Shiratsuka (1999).
 In other words, this study applies the analytical framework used in the previous studies of the information content of implied volatility to implied probability distribution as a whole, and examines its information content.